nadaabdelmaboud/Distributed-System-BigTable/README.md

 # Distributed System - BigTable

 Distributed system for managing structured data that is designed to scale to a very large size.

-## Data Model

-The data this system manages consists of One BigTable that is sharded into
+The data this system manages consists of one BigTable that is sharded into
 3 tablets divided by Row Key , Each tablet is assigned a key range of data .